theochita/terraform-provider-pleasantpassword/docs/data-sources/pleasantpassword_search.md

 page_title: "pleasantpassword_search Data Source - terraform-provider-pleasant-password-server"
 subcategory: ""
 description: |-
-  Example data source
+  The search data source can be used to search for credentials and folders.
 ---

 # pleasantpassword_search (Data Source)

-Example data source
+The `search` data source can be used to search for credentials and folders.

 ## Example Usage